giantswarm/apiextensions/README.md

 Extra commands are provided including:
 - `clean-tools`: Deletes all tools from the tools binary directory.
 - `clean-generated`: Deletes all generated files.
-- `lint`: Exits wth a non-zero exit code if there are linting errors.
 - `verify`: Regenerates files and exits with a non-zero exit code if generated files don't match `HEAD` in source control.

 ### Tools